-- 6.1.8 Meeting minutes of the Implementation Board shall be recorded and stored in a secure portal or Sharepoint for general access by all members. - 6.1.9 Our Future Health shall provide to the Implementation Board all information and documentation necessary for the Implementation Board to fulfil and carry out its roles, responsibilities and activities. - 6.1.10 The Implementation Board can propose representatives who could be participants at other advisory boards established by Our Future Health in support of the programme. - 6.1.11 Members will declare any conflicts of interest in accordance with the Our Future Health Conflict of Interest Policy.
+- 7.4.3 Our Future Health shall provide to the Implementation Board all information and documentation necessary for the Implementation Board to fulfil and carry out its roles, responsibilities, and activities. - 7.4.4 The Implementation Board can propose representatives who could be participants at other advisory boards established by Our Future Health in support of the programme. - 7.4.5 Members of the group are acting purely as representatives of their organisations, and any necessary approvals and regulatory steps will still need to be followed.